stewi1014/clod/README.md

 ### Building

 Use gradle and/or meson as normal.
-Those unfamilliar with C should note that you're responsible for providing dependencies - typically at the OS level.
+Those unfamiliar with C should note that you're responsible for providing dependencies - typically at the OS level.

 To control the modloader and minecraft version, reference the `<modloader>-<minecraft_version>` gradle subproject.
 Some examples; `gradle fabric-1.19.1:runClient`, `gradle fabric-1.20.1:build`, `gradle forge-1.19.4:runClient`, `gradle paper-1.21.5:build` and `gradle neoforge-1.21.0:runServer` all operate as you would expect.